meilisearch/documentation/tutorials/howtos/quickstart.md

 # Quick Start

-You can deploy your own instant, relevant, and typo-tolerant MeiliSearch engine by yourself.
-It can be achieved by following these three steps.
+MeiliSearch is simply to install and deploy.
+It will be up and running by following these few steps.

 ### Deploy the Server